 Canon makes some fantastic pieces of kit, ranging from the best binoculars to the best cameras.
-Picking a camera out for wildlife photography is especially difficult because they come in a range of different specs and sizes.
+However, picking a camera out for wildlife photography is especially difficult because they come in a range of different specs and sizes.

 You'll want to keep an eye out for cameras with a rapid continuous shooting speed, as well as an advanced auto-focus system.

 In a more general sense, you'll also have to decide what type of camera you'd like.
 You can choose between a full-frame snapper and an APS-C camera, or a mirrorless option.

 This is because smaller frame cameras such as both APS-C and some mirrorless options will have a crop factor of 1.4-1.6x built-in, which can actually be beneficial for providing a little extra magnification.